-External Examiner not to be called
+External examiner not to be called.

-Range of credits for honors degree -Minimum credits as per scheme are required by a student to be eligible to get Under Graduate degree in Electrical and Industrial Control Engineering.
+Range of credits for Honors Degree -Minimum credits as per scheme are required by a student to be eligible to get Under Graduate degree in Electrical Engineering.
 A student will be eligible to get Under Graduate degree with Honours, if he/she completes an additional 20 credits.
 These could be acquired through MOOCs and registering in the department.

 Range of Credits and Courses for Major Degree in B. Tech.
-(Electrical and Industrial Control Engineering) and Minor Degree in B.Tech.
+(Electrical Engineering) and Minor Degree in B.Tech.
 (Other Engineering)

-- (i) A student admitted in B. Tech (EE) may opt for Major Degree in B. Tech.
-(Electrical and Industrial Control Engineering) and Minor Degree in B.Tech. (other Engineering) with effect from 3rd semester onwards. - (ii) The student must clear his/her previous two semesters. - (iii) The student/candidate will require to clear at least five theory subjects for Minor Degree in B.Tech. - (iv) The minimum credits for Minor Degree in B. Tech. will be 20 in which the student will have to clear minimum two (2) Core Courses and three (3) Professional Elective (PE) Courses / Core Courses). - (v) A student is permitted to take maximum two (2) courses per semester pertaining to their Minor Degree in B.Tech.
+- A student admitted in B. Tech (EE) may opt for Major Degree in B. Tech.
+(Electrical Engineering) and Minor Degree in B.Tech. (other Engineering) with effect from 3rd semester onwards. - (ii) The student must clear his/her previous two semesters. - (iii) The student/candidate will require to clear at least five theory subjects for Minor Degree in B.Tech. - (iv) The minimum credits for Minor Degree in B. Tech. will be 20 in which the student will have to clear minimum two (2) Core Courses and three (3) Professional Elective (PE) Courses / Core Courses). - (v) A student is permitted to take maximum two (2) courses per semester pertaining to their Minor Degree in B.Tech.